RME-Systems/MOFHY-Lite-Multi-Language/README.md

  - gogetssl
 ## Contributer
-The core is created by [Mahtab Hassan](https://github.com/mahtab2003) And the Multi Lang System and translations by [Santy Designs](https://github.com/santydesignscr)
+The core is created by [Mahtab Hassan](https://github.com/mahtab2003) And the Multi Lang System and translations by [Santy Designs](https://github.com/santydesignscr) with the contributions of @ImLoadingUuU and @OverdueWeevil2
 ## Copyright
 Code Copyright 2021 MOFHY Lite.
 Code released under the MIT license.